CQCL/pytket-docs/manual/manual_circuit.rst

     # Amplitudes of |+> approx 0.707...
     print("Statevector =", np.round(multi_circ.get_statevector().real, 4))

-In addition to the general :py:class:`~pytket.circuit.Multiplexor` pytket has several other type of multiplexor box operations available.
+In addition to the general :py:class:`~pytket.circuit.MultiplexorBox` pytket has several other type of multiplexor box operations available.

 ====================================================    =====================================================
 Multiplexor                                             Description